vicwomg/pikaraoke/README.md

 ```
 usage: app.py [-h] [-p PORT] [-d DOWNLOAD_PATH] [-o OMXPLAYER_PATH]
               [-y YOUTUBEDL_PATH] [-v VOLUME] [-s SPLASH_DELAY] [-l LOG_LEVEL]
-              [--hide-overlay] [--hide-ip] [--hide-splash-screen]
+              [--show-overlay] [--hide-ip] [--hide-splash-screen] [--alsa-fix]
+              [--dual-screen] [--high-quality] [--use-vlc]

 optional arguments:
   -h, --help            show this help message and exit
   -p PORT, --port PORT  Desired http port (default: 5000)
   -d DOWNLOAD_PATH, --download-path DOWNLOAD_PATH
                         Desired path for downloaded songs. (default:
-                        /usr/lib/pikaraoke/songs)
+                        ~/pikaraoke/songs)
   -o OMXPLAYER_PATH, --omxplayer-path OMXPLAYER_PATH
-                        Path of omxplayer. (default: /usr/bin/omxplayer)
+                        Path of omxplayer.
+Only important to raspberry pi
+                        hardware. (default: /usr/bin/omxplayer)
   -y YOUTUBEDL_PATH, --youtubedl-path YOUTUBEDL_PATH
                         Path of youtube-dl. (default: /usr/local/bin/youtube-
                         dl)
   -v VOLUME, --volume VOLUME
+                        If using omxplayer, the initial player volume is
-                        Initial player volume in millibels.
-Negative values
+                        specified in millibels.
+Negative values ok. (default:
-                        ok. (default: 0 , Note: 100 millibels = 1 decibel)
+                        0 , Note: 100 millibels = 1 decibel).
   -s SPLASH_DELAY, --splash-delay SPLASH_DELAY
                         Delay during splash screen between songs (in secs).
-                        (default: 4 )
+                        (default: 5 )
   -l LOG_LEVEL, --log-level LOG_LEVEL
                         Logging level int value (DEBUG: 10, INFO: 20, WARNING:
                         30, ERROR: 40, CRITICAL: 50). (default: 20 )
-  --show-overlay        Show overlay in omxplayer with song title and IP.
+  --show-overlay        Show text overlay in omxplayer with song title and IP.
                         (feature is broken on Pi 4 omxplayer 12/24/2019)
   --hide-ip             Hide IP address from the screen.
   --hide-splash-screen  Hide splash screen before/between songs.
-  --alsa-fix            Add this if you are using a USB soundcard or Hifi
+  --alsa-fix            Add this if you are using a rpi USB soundcard or Hifi
                         audio hat and cannot hear audio.
   --dual-screen         Output video to both HDMI ports (raspberry pi 4 only)
   --high-quality        Download higher quality video.
 Note: requires ffmpeg
                         and may cause CPU, download speed, and other
                         performance issues
-  --use-vlc             Use VLC Player instead of the default OMX Player
+  --use-vlc             Use VLC Player instead of the default OMX Player.
+                        Enabled by default on non-pi hardware.
+Note: if you
+                        want to play audio to the headphone jack on a rpi,
+                        you'll need to configure this in raspi-config:
+                        'Advanced Options > Audio > Force 3.5mm (headphone)'
 ```

 ## Screen UI

 Upon launch, the connected monitor/TV should show a splash screen with the IP of PiKaraoke along with a QR code.

+If there's a keyboard attached, you can exit pikaraoke by pressing "esc".
+You can toggle fullscreen mode by pressing "f"

 Make sure you are connected to the same network/wifi.
 You can then enter the shown IP or scan the QR code on your smartphone/tablet/computer to open it in a browser.
 From there you should see the PiKaraoke web interface.
 It is hopefully pretty self-explanitory, but if you really need some help:

 ## Web UI

-### Home (Microphone Icon)
+### Home

-*  View Now Playing and Next tracks
+- View Now Playing and Next tracks
-*  Access controls to repeat, pause, skip and control volume
+- Access controls to repeat, pause, skip and control volume

 ### Queue

-*  Edit the queue/playlist order (up and down arrow icons)
+- Edit the queue/playlist order (up and down arrow icons)
-*  Delete from queue ( x icon )
+- Delete from queue ( x icon )
-*  Add random songs to the queue
+- Add random songs to the queue
-*  Clear the queue
+- Clear the queue

 ### Songs

-*  Add songs to the queue by searching current library on local storage (likely empty at first), search is executed autocomplete-style
+- Add songs to the queue by searching current library on local storage (likely empty at first), search is executed autocomplete-style
-*  Add new songs from the internet by using the second search box
+- Add new songs from the internet by using the second search box
-*  Click browse to view the full library.
+- Click browse to view the full library.
 From here you can edit files in the library (rename/delete).

 ### Info

-*  Shows the IP and QR code to share with others
+- Shows the IP and QR code to share with others
-*  Shows CPU / Memory / Disk Use stats
+- Shows CPU / Memory / Disk Use stats
-*  Allows user to quit to console, shut down, or reboot system.
+- Allows user to quit to console, shut down, or reboot system.
 Always shut down from here before you pull the plug on pikaraoke!

 ## Troubleshooting